Spatiotemporal Graph Autoencoder Network for Skeleton-Based Human Action Recognition

 Abstract

-The task of human action recognition (HAR) based on skeleton data is a challenging yet crucial technique owing to its wide-ranging applications in numerous domains, including patient monitoring, security surveillance, and observation of human-machine interactions.
-While numerous algorithms have been proposed in an attempt to distinguish between a myriad of activities, most practical applications necessitate highly accurate detection of specific activity types.
-This study proposes a novel and highly accurate spatiotemporal graph autoencoder network for HAR based on skeleton data.
+Human action recognition (HAR) based on skeleton data is a challenging yet crucial task due to its wide-ranging applications, including patient monitoring, security surveillance, and human- machine interaction.
+Although numerous algorithms have been proposed to distinguish between various activities, most practical applications require highly accurate detection of specific actions.
+In this study, we propose a novel, highly accurate spatiotemporal graph autoencoder network for HAR, designated as GA-GCN.
 Furthermore, an extensive investigation was conducted employing diverse modalities.
-To this end, a spatiotemporal graph autoencoder was constructed to automatically learn both spatial and temporal patterns from human skeleton datasets.
-The powerful graph convolutional network, designated as GA-GCN, developed in this study, notably outperforms the majority of existing state-of-the-art methods when evaluated on two common datasets, namely NTU RGB+D and NTU RGB+D 120.
-On the first dataset, the proposed approach achieved accuracies of 92.3\% and 96.8\% for the cross-subject and cross-view evaluations, respectively.
-On the more challenging NTU RGB+D 120 dataset, GA-GCN attained accuracies of 88.8\% and 90.4\% for the cross-subject and cross-set evaluations, respectively.
+To this end, a spatiotemporal graph autoencoder was constructed to automatically learn both spatial and temporal patterns from skeleton data.
+The proposed method achieved accuracies of 92.3% and 96.8% on the NTU RGB+D dataset for cross-subject and cross-view evaluations, respectively.
+On the more challenging NTU RGB+D 120 dataset, GA-GCN attained accuracies of 88.8% and 90.4% for cross-subject and cross-set evaluations.
+Overall, our model outperforms the majority of the existing state-of-the-art methods on these common benchmark datasets.

 Article activity feed